Mitch Albom: Charity work

 His most recent effort, A Hole in the Roof Foundation, helps faith groups of different denominations who care for the homeless repair the spaces they use.
 Their first project was the I Am My Brother's Keeper roof in the crumbling but vibrant Detroit church, completed in December 2009.
 The second project, completed in April 2010, was the rebuilding of the Caring and Sharing Mission and Orphanage.
 It is now called the Have Faith Haiti Mission & Orphanage, in Port-au-Prince, Haiti.

 Albom also directs the Have Faith Haiti Mission, a project whose stated objective is "dedicated to the safety, education, health and spiritual development of Haiti's impoverished children and orphans", incorporating language lessons and Christian prayer.

+In March, 2024, Albom was one of ten American volunteers rescued by helicopter from Haiti after the group became stranded while visiting an orphanage in the Caribbean nation.

-Other
+Other activities

 During the Detroit newspaper strike of 1995–1997, Albom crossed the picket line and returned to work.